MicrosoftDocs/sql-docs/docs/big-data-cluster/data-virtualization-csv.md

 ## Create the external table

 From ADS, right-click on the CSV file and select **Create External Table From CSV File** from the context menu.
 You can also create external tables from CSV files from a directory in HDFS if the files under the directory follow the same schema.
-This would allow the virtualization of the data at a directory level without the need to process individual files and get a joined result set over the combined data.Azure data studio guides you through the steps to create the external table.
+This would allow the virtualization of the data at a directory level without the need to process individual files and get a joined result set over the combined data.
+Azure Data Studio guides you through the steps to create the external table.

 Specify the database, the data source, a table name, the schema, and the name for the table's external file format.

-Click **Next**.
+Select **Next**.

 ## Preview Data